Chronicle20/gms-83-dll/README.md

 ### no-patcher
 Removes the display of the MapleStory patcher window on launch.

+### redirect
+Redirect IP the game uses for socket connections.
+Provided configuration produces a "localhost".
 ## Notes

 - I use CLion with a VisualStudio(2022 x86) Toolchain.
 Other IDEs are possible.